yousif-khalil-abdulkarim/daiso-core/website/docs/3_Cache/2_cache_usage.md

 ### Iterable as key

-You can use an `Iterable` as a key.
+You can use an `Iterable<string>` as a key.
 The elements will be joined into a single string, and the delimiter used for joining is configurable in the [`Namespace`](https://yousif-khalil-abdulkarim.github.io/daiso-core/classes/Utilities.Namespace.html) class:

 ```ts
 const cache = new cache({